seansfkelley/react-drinks/README.md

 ### Curated ingredient/recipe lists

-No longer do you have to enter all three of "Baileys", "Tia Maria" and "Irish Cream" to make sure you got all the results you should.
-The search understands that these are freely interchangable and will bring up the single representative -- "irish cream" -- when you look for any of them.
+No longer do you have to enter all three of "Kahlua", "Tia Maria" and "coffee liqueur" to make sure you got all the results you should.
+The search understands that these are freely interchangable and will bring up the single representative -- "coffee liqueur" -- when you look for any of them.

 ## Setup